epfl-ada/ada-2021-project-bsbv/README.md

     **Why?** To determine which quotes are related to climate change topics.

-    **How?** Export the 161 expressions from Wikipedia climate change glossary.
+    **How?** Export expressions from Wikipedia climate change glossary.

-- Main features of speakers quoting climate change: age, sex, occupation, nationality, political party (if any).
+- Main features of speakers quoting climate change:  sex, occupation, nationality, political party (if any), religion, ethnic group.

-    **Why?** We aim to understand relationships (if it exists) between quotes, speakers and newspapers.
+    **Why?** We aim to understand relationships (if it exists) between quotes, speakers and domains.

     **How?** We load the data into PySpark and then join onto the limited climate change dataset from Quotebank.